cipas/small-test-repo/README.md

-# testcgr
-a small test
+# How To: automate github release notes creation